Hantavirus tracker: why a rare rodent virus is suddenly on the global map

 ECDC said on May 6, 2026, that seven cases had been reported in the cruise-ship cluster, including three deaths.
 It also said the ship had 149 people onboard, spanning 23 nationalities.
 (ECDC)

 WHO's May 8 Disease Outbreak News update moved the public line list to eight linked cases: six confirmed, two probable, and three deaths.
 WHO and ECDC's May 13 updates then moved the harmonized official count to 11 total cases, with eight confirmed, two probable, and one inconclusive.
-ECDC still assessed wider EU/EEA population risk as very low.
-(WHO DON) (ECDC daily)
+Reuters reported on May 15 that WHO revised the count down after the U.S. inconclusive passenger tested negative.
+Canada then confirmed one MV Hondius-linked case.
+By May 26, ECDC's table listed 13 total cases: 11 confirmed, two probable, zero suspected, and three deaths.
+(WHO DON) (Reuters correction) (Canada May 22) (ECDC daily)

 Sequencing has also tightened the scientific picture.
-ECDC says recent sequencing strongly suggests confirmed samples are linked to the same original source, resemble known South American Andes viruses, and show no evidence of a new variant with increased transmissibility or severity.
+France's Pasteur Institute fully sequenced the virus from the French passenger and found that it matched known South American Andes-virus lineages, with no evidence so far of new characteristics that would make it more transmissible or more dangerous.
+AP reports the ship patient viruses were identical to each other and about 97% similar to known South American Andes viruses, including rodent-associated samples.
 A preliminary Virological analysis reached a similar direction: one zoonotic introduction or very limited related spillovers followed by onboard human-to-human transmission, while still not excluding several passengers infected from the same environmental source.
-(ECDC sequencing) (Virological)
+(Pasteur sequencing) (Virological)

 That is the practical interpretation: the cluster is sharper, not fundamentally different.
 New positives are appearing inside the known ship cohort and national quarantine systems.
-The latest contact branches are mostly monitoring operations or negative results, not evidence of sustained spread outside the known exposure network.
+The latest contact branches are mostly monitoring operations, negative results, ship cleaning, or countermeasure preparation, not evidence of sustained spread outside the known exposure network.

 This is exactly the sort of event where ordinary readers get lost.